Probabilistic Surrogate Networks for Simulators with Unbounded Randomness: Background

 The probabilistic programming paradigm equates a generative model with a program written in a probabilistic programming language (PPL).
-An inference backend then takes the program and the observed data and generates inference results, usually in a form of samples from the posterior distribution.
-PPLs can be broadly divided \citep{van2018introduction} into restricted, which limit the set of expressible models to ensure that particular inference algorithms can be efficiently applied \citep{lunn2009bugs,InferNET18,milch2005a,carpenter2017stan,tran2016edward}, and unrestricted (universal), which allow arbitrary models at the expense of making inference less efficient \citep{goodman2008a,mansinghka2014a,wood2014new,pfeffer2009figaro,dippl,bingham2018pyro}.
-For our purposes it is particularly important to note that extending an existing Turing complete programming language with operations for sampling and conditioning results in a universal PPL \citep{gordon2014a}.
-For this reason any existing stochastic simulator, written in any language, after some limited annotations of the source code becomes a program in a universal PPL~\cite{baydin2019etalumis, baydin2018efficient, pyprob, ppx}.
-PSN targets universal PPLs, so we focus our discussion here on those.
+An inference backend takes the program and observed data and generates inference results, usually in the form of samples from a posterior distribution.
+PPLs can be broadly categorized as restricted, which limit the set of expressible models to ensure that particular inference algorithms can be applied~\citep{lunn2009bugs,InferNET18,milch2005a,carpenter2017stan,tran2016edward}, and unrestricted (universal), which allow arbitrary models~\citep{goodman2008a,mansinghka2014a,wood2014new,pfeffer2009figaro,dippl,bingham2018pyro}.
+For instance, universal PPLs allow programs to contain for-loops where the number of iterations itself is stochastic and unbounded.
+For our purposes it is particularly important to note that extending an existing Turing-complete programming language with operations for sampling and conditioning results in a universal PPL~\citep{dippl}.
+For this reason existing stochastic simulators written in Turing-complete languages are programs in a universal PPL.
+As PSNs target universal PPLs we focus our discussion here on those.

-For our purposes the crucial concept is that of a \emph{trace} of a probabilistic program, which is a sequence of pairs $(x_{a_t}, a_t)$ for $t=1,\dots,T$, where $a_t\in\mA$ is an address \citep{wingate2011a,van2018introduction} of a random variable and $x_{a_t}$ its value. $\mA = \{\alpha_1, \alpha_2, \dots\}$ is a countable set of possible addresses and within each trace all addresses are guaranteed to be different.
-The purpose of the addresses is to identify the same random variables across different execution traces to facilitate efficient inference.
-The trace length $T$ can vary between different traces of the same program and is generally unbounded but finite.
-We define $\xxx=(x_{a_1}, \dots, x_{a_T})$ and $\aaa=(a_1,\dots,a_T)$.
-As an example, the program shown in \figref{procedure} always generates traces of length $T=3$, with $\aaa$ being either $(\alpha_1,\alpha_2,\alpha_4)$ or $(\alpha_1,\alpha_3,\alpha_4)$.
+A crucial concept is that of a \emph{trace} of a probabilistic program.
+A trace is a sequence of random variables $(x_{a_t}, a_t)$ for $t=1,\dots,T$, where $a_t\in\mA$ is an address~\citep{wingate2011a} of a random variable and $x_{a_t}$ its value. $\mA = \{\alpha_1, \alpha_2, \dots\}$ is a countable (potentially infinite) set of possible address values, which uniquely identify all random variables the simulator could ever produce.
+The purpose of the addresses is to identify the same random variables across different execution traces to facilitate correct inference.
+The trace length $T$ can vary between different executions of the same program and is generally unbounded.